 10. Revamp an ASPELUND bed frame for a vintage-style aesthetic

 A photo posted by on

 With a very vintage feel, Natasha from @at_home_with_taddy has taken a standard Ikea ASPLEUND bed frame and made it into something completely unique.
-By painting the bed frame in a matt black paint, the frame has been instantly transformed into a different design-look.
+By painting the bed frame in a matte black paint, the frame has been instantly transformed into a different design look.
 Natasha has then added a fabric upholstery detail and finished it off with a clever studded detail.

 It reminds us of a chic hotel, but Natasha has done this all on a strict budget, we promise.
 ‘A big thank you to @ourlayeredhome for major inspo with this one!’ says Natasha.

 The result?
 Well, it’s one of the best children’s bed ideas we’ve ever seen, and all for a small budget too.
-It’s very different to @thesterlinggreyolive’s fairy lit pitched roof house hack, as this one’s all about the pattern, print and theatrical drama with the under-bed curtains!
-This is fully customizable, so you could choose any kind of colour and fabric you desire.
-Rig a little curtain wire by means of two hooks to the underside of the frame to create the curtains, and upholster the side panel in seconds by stapling or glueing the fabric to the existing side panels.
+It’s very different to @thesterlinggreyolive’s fairy-lit pitched roof house hack, as this ones is all about the pattern, print, and theatrical drama with the under-bed curtains!
+This is fully customizable, so you could choose any kind of color and fabric you desire.
+Rig a little curtain wire by means of two hooks to the underside of the frame to create the curtains, and upholster the side panel in seconds by stapling or gluing the fabric to the existing side panels.
 We love the addition of the faux sheepskin rug underneath too - what could be more inviting.
-Nap time awaits, that’s for sure.
+Naptime awaits, that’s for sure.

 Instant wow-factor, and a speedy way of styling up a standard GJORA Ikea bed frame.

 13. Create a whimsical four poster bed frame